Dropdown menu

 </DropdownMenu>

-If you pass the defaultActive flag to the component, it will open the menu on the component mount and use its internal state afterward.
+If you pass the defaultActive flag to the component, it will open the menu on mount and use its internal state afterward.

-If you pass the active flag, the controlled mode will turn on, and you will have to change the component's state manually.
-It means that you have to control the state using onOpen and onClose handlers, and you can add any custom logic before updating the state.
+If you pass the active flag, the controlled mode will be activated, and you will need to manage the component's state manually.
+This means you must control the state using onOpen and onClose handlers, allowing you to add custom logic before updating the state.

 • It's essential to pass the attributes provided by the DropdownMenu component to your interactive trigger component.
-That way you will ensure that all the user events and aria attributes are assigned correctly.
+This ensures that all user events and aria attributes are assigned correctly.